 This method includes migrating from a third-party provider (mail.com) to email that you are hosting yourself.
 We will cover a couple of points here:

 - The existing MX records will be edited to be mx1.email.com and mx2.email.com

-- Subdomains for mx1.email.com and mx2.emial.com will be created, and Cloudflare disabled on them both so mail is able to be delivered.
+- The subdomains for mx1.email.com and mx2.emial.com will be created, and Cloudflare is disabled on them both so mail can be delivered.

-- First we will create the subdomains for the two new mail servers.
-This is covered in the following guide here.
-When this is complete you should have two new records.
+- First, we will create the subdomains for the two new mail servers.
+This is covered in this guide.
+When this is complete, you should have two new records.

 - If they have an orange cloud next to them, please click this so it turns grey - effectively disabling Cloudflare for them.
-You should arrive at something similar to this -
+It should look similar to the image below.

 3. Modify the MX records to point to our new mail servers by clicking the value field for the first MX record and a box should appear with details of the record.

 4. Enter the address of your first mail server -